wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= 1.8.1 =
+* Fix PHP notice on message for network
+* Check for active links manager; change from WP 3.5
+* Add Widget settings
+* Fix for remove admin bar in backend

 = v1.8.0 =
 * Simple Support for WP Multisite
 * Enhancement for hide Text-Tab on editors in custom post types